sustrik/crypto-for-kids/messengers-story.md

 "You are right, O leader of men," I said.

 I knew that this kind of empty flattery was used at the Sublime Porte but I was not sure whether it wasn't reserved for the sultan alone.
+Anyway, it was worth a try.

 Qgdzzxoglu smiled snarkily but haven't said anything.
 Maybe I was going to live in the end.